Trongchien1711/erp-dwh-td/README.md

 # erp-dwh-td
+Business Data Analyst with 5 Months Experience.
 I want to build data warehouse for my company.
 Learning and keep going